 Differences in perceived threat also vary by religious affiliation.
-Atheists and agnostics are more likely to say the claims of Evangelical Christians and Catholics threaten the rights of others, while Catholics and Protestants are more likely to say the same about atheists.
+Atheists and agnostics are more likely to say the claims of Evangelical Christians and Catholics threaten the rights of others, while Catholics, Protestants, and other Christians are more likely to say the same about atheists and Muslims.